How to Join TEX Files Efficiently Using GroupDocs.Merger for Java

 License Acquisition Steps

-2. Temporary License: Obtain a temporary license if you need more time for evaluation.
+2. Temporary License: Obtain a temporary license for extended testing.

-3. Purchase: Purchase a full license from GroupDocs for production use.
+3. Purchase: Buy a full license from GroupDocs for production use.

 Basic Initialization and Setup